juntao/arenztopia/content/tourism.md

 ## Inca National Historical Site

-Inca National Historical Site is a historical site covering an area of approxiamately a quarter square mile.
+Inca National Historical Site is a historical site covering an area of approxiamately a quarter of a square mile.
 It is located next to the Tortoise River on the outskirts of Olb City.
 The Historial Site is mainly centered around a huge plaza, with temples arrayed around it.

 The southern part of the park is occupied by the visitor's center, the ticket booth, the restaurant, and the museum.
 The visitors center includes a gift shop, the help desk, bathrooms, and guides.
 The museum has many artifacts from the site arrayed with clear labels and descriptions.
 The admission fee is 4$, which includes the museum and an audio tour through the site.